gxchain/docs/docs/advanced/signature.md

 That is, the range of `r` and `s` is [2^247, 2^255)

-After the judgment of `isCanonical', the `sign` method is like this:
+After the judgment of `isCanonical`, the `sign` method is like this:

 ``` js
 function sign(message, private_key){